 - A development philosophy or an architectural paradigm

-Common Features of Framework
+Common Features of Frameworks

+Most software applications, including web-based applications, have many similar features or functionalities.
 This is especially true of web applications, which utilize the following:

 - URL routing